Tour Duration: 14-Day, 13-Night

 - In case of traveling on the 2nd class of train, you’ll have a reserved seat.

 - The train from Bogra to Dhaka is an old train with limited first class seats.
 It will almost always be without air-conditioning.
 But it will be safer to return to Dhaka on the train even on 2nd class.
-Also you’ll be able to escape tremendous traffic on that road.
+Also, you’ll be able to escape tremendous traffic on that road.
 But if you prefer air-conditioning, you can take the car.

 - The train from Srimangal to Dhaka is also an old train with limited first class seats, and will almost always be without air-conditioning.
-However there will be no option for the car on this route.
+However, there will be no option for the car on this route.

-- While traveling from Khulna to Rajshahi and Dhaka to Srimangal on train, it will be very early for your hotel to provide breakfast that morning.
-We’ll buy breakfast for you on the train, which is a package of slices of bread and jam, a peace of fried chicken, couple of pieces of cutlet, a bottle of water, and tea.
+- While traveling from Khulna to Rajshahi and Dhaka to Srimangal on the train, it will be very early for your hotel to provide breakfast that morning.
+We’ll buy breakfast for you on the train, which is a package of slices of bread and jam, a piece of fried chicken, couple of pieces of cutlet, a bottle of water, and tea.

 - It is common for the trains in Bangladesh to be 01-02 hours late.
 But no matter when they arrive, our drivers will always be waiting for you at the station to take you to your hotel.

-- We use car only while it is not possible to avoid, e.g. no train, boat, or flight.
+- We use a car only while it is not possible to avoid, e.g. no train, boat, or flight.
 Roads in Bangladesh are broken and with heavy traffic.
 Be patient while traveling on car.

 - Distance mentioned in the itinerary is taken from Google Maps.

 - Local transportation for Srimangal will be by Tuk-Tuk.
-However trips in Srimangal are short distance.
+However, trips in Srimangal are short distance.

 - Itinerary of Sundarbans Tour is just a general outline, and not fixed.
-It could be changed depending on the season, moon phase, tide, day light hours, and fog.
+It could be changed depending on the season, moon phase, tide, daylight hours, and fog.
 But we’ll try to include all the activities mentioned in the itinerary as much as possible.

 - The boat for Sundarbans is a very basic boat without air-conditioning, electricity, and running hot water (we will supply them on bucket).
-It has accommodation facilities for 08 people in max, and one western style toilet.
-But we have a larger boat too to arrange tour for bigger groups.
+It has accommodation facilities for 08 people in max and one western style toilet.
+But we have a larger boat too to arrange a tour for bigger groups.

 - You’ll get mobile phone signal of GrameenPhone on the first half of day-04.
 In Kotka, a new mobile phone tower of Teletalk opened recently, so you’ll get full network coverage of only Teletalk in Kotka with 2G internet facilities which is very slow.
 No other SIM card will work inside other parts of the forest.